daniakalomiris/computer-graphics/README.md

 - camera can be panned or tilted
 - zooming in/out of the scene

-Functionality (further details on functionality are in the source code for each object which depict all steps to the functionality):
+Functionality (further details on functionality are in the source code for each object which depict all steps of the functionality):
 - axis and Olaf parts are modeled after a cube
-- vertex shader and fragment shader are in their own separets files which are loaded in from the main file
+- vertex shader and fragment shader are in their own separate files which are loaded in from the main file
-- the world orientation is changed by rotation all objects about the x and y axis
+- the world orientation is changed by rotating all objects about the x and y axis
 - to pan the camera, the user must press the right mouse button while moving the mouse horizontally
 - to tilt the camera, the user must press the right mouse button while moving the mouse vertically
 - to zoom in, the user must press the left mouse button while moving the mouse vertically up
 - to zoom out, the user must press the left mouse button while moving the mouse vertically down

-This assignment was built in xcode and has only been tested on Mac.
+This assignment was built in Xcode and has only been tested on Mac.
 To run the application on a Mac, the .xcodeproj file under the xcode folder must be opened in xcode.
-All libraries have been added to the build paths of the xcode project and thus require no further configurations.
+All libraries have been added to the build paths of the Xcode project and thus require no further configurations.

-Due to developping this on Mac, since Mac keybaords do not have a 'Home' button, instead of pressing the 'Home' button to reposition the world orientation, the button was replaced with 'H'.
+Due to developping this on Mac, since Mac keyboards do not have a 'Home' button, instead of pressing the 'Home' button to reposition the world orientation, the button was replaced with 'H'.